Skip to main content

 Cambria design shown: Everleigh Warm™ paired with Silhouette by Benjamin Moore

 Color has the power to shift how we feel in a space, making it one of the most impactful tools in a designer’s toolbox.
-That emotional influence and the ability to specifically curate a mood or feeling in a room is why Cambria and Benjamin Moore connected on how the Benjamin Moore 2026 Color of the Year palette pairs with a few of Cambria’s warm white quartz designs to create the sensorial experiences we crave in our spaces.
+That emotional influence and the ability to specifically curate a mood or feeling in a room is why Cambria and Benjamin Moore connected on how Benjamin Moore's Color Trends 2026 palette pairs with a few of Cambria’s warm white quartz designs to create the sensorial experiences we crave in our spaces.
 Think of this as your guide to pairing the latest paint colors and quartz surfaces in ways that don’t just define a room’s look, but also its mood, offering a fresh framework for creating interiors that are truly personal and beautiful.

 “We were really inspired by suiting,” says Lynch.
 Think of a stylishly put-together suit.
 The aspects of thoughtfully assembling a look in fashion is similar in a home.
 When you pair everything well, you design a space that feels enduring.